Regional Contest Rules

 -

-Teams first compete in Subregional Contests.
+Teams first compete in Regional Contests.
 The

 Localization